-Component Description (1) Internal microphone Records sound.
-(2) Camera Allows you to video chat, record video, and record still images.
+Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) Camera Allow you to video chat, record video, and record still images.
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(3) Camera light On: Cameras is in use.
-(4) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(3) Internal microphones Record sound.
+(4) Camera light On: One or more cameras are in use.

-\The antennas are not visible from the outside of the computer.
+^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.